elixir-europe/rdmkit/pages/rdm_cycle/analysing.md

 {% include pagelist.html tag="analyse" %}

-## Where can training materials and events about Data Analysis be found?
+## Where can training materials and events about data analysis be found?

 {% include tess.html search="Data Analysis" %}
 <!-- ## External links